OptiJava/OptCarpetAddition/README-en.md

 This rule allows all non-fatal exceptions caused by update suppression not to be refreshed, and only one log is output:
 Update Suppression
 \
-1.16 hasn't this rule，because carpet-1.16 has not updateSuppressionCrashFix rule.
+1.16 and 1.19 hasn't this rule，because carpet-1.16&1.19 has not updateSuppressionCrashFix rule.
 \
 Fatal Exception will be printed normally（Fatal Exceptions mean the exception that will cause the server to crash when updateSuppressionCrashFix is not enabled）